 The Electricity Authority (EA) defines a medically dependent customer as a customer who relies on mains electricity for critical medical support, and for whom the loss of electricity may cause death or serious injury (this can also include the use of electrical equipment in order to continue a medical treatment regime).
 If this is you, your doctor or specialist will give you a notice which states your dependency on electricity, and you’ll need to pass this on to us.

 Vulnerable customers are those for whom disconnection of power at their property poses a big threat to their health or wellbeing.
-This can include health risks related to age, health or disability, and often it’s made worse by financial hardship which means they might genuinely struggle to pay their power bills.
-Make sure you let us know if you fall into this category - that way we can help!
+This can include health risks related to age, health or disability, and often it’s made worse by financial hardship which can mean there’s a genuine struggle to pay power bills.
+Make sure you let us know if this is you - that way we can help!

 Check out the EA guidelines for more info on what these terms mean.